Dale Arden

-Dale Arden is a fictional character, the fellow adventurer and love interest of Flash Gordon and a prototypic heroine for later female characters, including Princess Leia and Padme Amidala in Star Wars.
+Dale Arden is a fictional character, the fellow adventurer and love interest of Flash Gordon.
+She was created by Alex Raymond and is a prototypical heroine for later female characters, including Princess Leia and Padmé Amidala in Star Wars.
 Flash, Dale and Dr. Hans Zarkov fight together against Ming the Merciless.

 Profile

 Dale is Flash Gordon's constant companion in his adventures, as well as his one true love.
 The emperor Ming the Merciless is immediately attracted to her and the early strips were essentially based on Flash's heroic efforts to rescue Dale from Ming's many attempts to marry her.

-Filmation's Flash Gordon's Bible portrayed Dale Arden as follows:
+Filmation's Flash Gordon's bible portrayed Dale Arden as follows:

 Alex Raymond's comic strip

 Dale Arden is introduced in the first Flash Gordon story, July 7, 1934, as simply "a passenger" on the plane Flash is flying on.
 After the plane is hit by a meteor, Flash saves Dale by parachuting to the ground.
 The two are then abducted by Dr. Zarkov, who takes them on his rocket to the planet Mongo.
 In the 1930s comic strips, Dale often comes into conflict with other female characters who desire Flash romantically (such as Princess Aura and Queen Azura).